asaniczka/SERP-RAG-Chatlorin/README.md

 ### Messages

-- Most of the LLM messages have been written to be LLM independent.
+- Most of the core function have been written to be LLM independent.
 - The core uses `BaseMessageLog` and `BaseMessage` to pass around messages and roles.
 - Only the Gemini module uses Gemini-specific formats.
 - You can replace the Gemini-specific formats with OpenAI chat format and the core should still work.